sadhow/FindYourPokemon/README.md

 Pokémon MVC Application

 A simple ASP.NET MVC application that fetches and displays Pokémon details using the PokéAPI.
-This project is built using .NET Framework (not .NET Core) and demonstrates basic API integration, data binding, and responsive UI design.
+This project is built using .NET Framework and demonstrates basic API integration, data binding, and responsive UI design.

 Features :